openstack/nova/plugins/xenserver/doc/networking.rst

 How it works - Long
 ===================

 Any time an underprivileged domain or domU is started or stopped, it gets a unique domain id (dom_id).
-This dom_id is utilized in a number of places, one of which is it's assigned to the virtual interface (vif).
+This dom_id is utilized in a number of places, one of which is that it is assigned to the virtual interface (vif).
 The vifs are attached to the bridge that is attached to the physical network.
 For instance, if you had a public bridge attached to eth0 and your domain id was 5, your vif would be vif5.0.

 The networking rules are applied to the VIF directly so they apply at the lowest level of the networking stack.
 Because the VIF changes along with the domain id